Q: How does CMC regional affiliation work?

 Q: Should I apply if I don’t have a masters in composition?

-A: Yes!
-There are many CMC Associate Composer members who do not have a Masters in Composition, and they are great composers!
-A masters in composition was listed as a requirement in previous versions of the CMC application process, and we chose to remove that language as there are many pathways to a career in composition.
+A: Yes.
+There are many CMC Associate Composer members who do not have a Masters in Composition, and they are great composers.
+A masters in composition was listed as a requirement in previous versions of the CMC application process, and we chose to remove that requirement and language as there are many pathways to a career in composition.

 Q: Should I apply if I have never received a paid commission?

 A: Yes.
 This is quite common, in particular among artists in their early career.
 If you are committed to artistic activity and wanting to expand your professional network with the possibility of generating financial income as a result, CMC membership could be a helpful resource for you.

 Q: If all of my performances have been presented by my University, should I apply?